 This is a full-on tourist city of course, with the same issues as Playa del Carmen in terms of competing with short-term visitors to find a place to live.
 Many of the retirees here are homeowners instead, living in “Gringo Gulch” above the center, with terrific views, or in one of the many condo buildings that keep rising along the shores.

 There’s a wide variety of budget ranges represented in what’s for sale here, from modest homes in Bucerias, Sayulita, and San Pancho heading north to the exclusive Punta Mita complex where you could spend $10 million and still not have the biggest home in the gated community.
-This area is quite spread out and if you add in Costalegre to the south, it would take you three hours to drive from top to bottom.
+This area is quite spread out and if you add in Costalegre to the south, it would take you four hours to drive from top to bottom.
 It’s difficult to get by without a car unless you stay in your particular town/city and don’t venture out beyond that a lot.

 Once you get up to the Riviera Nayarit area north of Punta de Mita, the internet gets iffy unless you’re in a high-end development.
 The fishing village turned resort town of Sayulita is, for now, one of the worst spots in Mexico for trying to get fiber to the home.
 So it’s actually better for retirees than digital nomads, even though more of the latter keep trying to live there.